 Our Programs

-• BOSS partners with industry leaders to bring the community opportunities to learn more about trades.
+• BOSS partners with trades professional leaders to bring the community opportunities to learn more about trades.
+Demystifying entry and language and giving opportunities through open doors.

 Become an Artist in Residence